simesy/starshot-dev/README.md

-# A Starshot/Project Browser setup
+# A Starshot flavoured Project Browser setup

 A project that can be used to develop Starshot stuff including Project Browser.
 Should allow you to install projects through the UI.

-Notes
+## Notes

+* This is not Starshot.
-* I tend to disable settings management with DDEV.
-The *.settings.php should "just work".
+* I disable DDEV "settings management" but it should still "just work".
+* If you want to override any settings use `web/sites/default/local.settings.php`.
+* Project browser and friends are installed in `web/modules/contrib`, so ...
+* Be aware that a composer update/install *may* wipe any dev work you are doing there.

-## Drupaul
+## The Drupal build

-The config/sync basically includes enabled project_browser, automatic_updates
-and some setting.
-The rest is just a standard profile install.
-I export the snapshot now and then.
+The `config/sync` directory has all the config to install project_browser and package_manager on top of the Drupal standard profile.
+Insalling projects directly through the browser works for me (it will update your composer.json and add the module).

 ```
 git clone git@github.com:simesy/starshot-dev.git